OpenIndy/OpenIndy.github.io/download/index.md

 image:
   feature: banner/b_tracker2.jpg
 ---
-<b>Version 0.6.0-14 Posted on August 23rd, 2017</b>
+<b>Version 0.7.0-15 Posted on October 24th, 2017</b>
-<br>With an open-source bundle adjustment, OpenIndy version 0.6.0-14 is now released and online on github.
+<br>This version now inclues a leveled alignment, where you can choose between bestFit and the weighted alignment (select single components (x, y, z) of every alignment point).

-Now you can combine multiple tracker stations in one bundle system, just by measuring some common points and running the bundle adjustment.
-You will get transformation parameters for all combinations and also you can transform all your station measurements, that are bundled, in an superordinate coordinate system of your working part (e.g. a automobile - system).
+Transformationparameters were changed in usability.
+It is no more neccessary to choose the "DatumTransformation" parameter.
+It is handled automatically now from the software.
+Also there are changes with the used state, so it is easier to handle the transformations.

-Some more details in how to use and run the bundle adjustment, you can read our blog entry about [bundle adjustment](https://openindy.github.io/news/bundle-adjustment/).
+More new features, improved usability and bugfixes you can find in the blog entry [OpenIndy v0.7-0_15](https://openindy.github.io/news/leveled-bestfit/).

 To get a good quick start, also you should check out the [user documentaion](/documentation/docu-usr/measurement/#common-measurement-example)

 <br><br>
-<a markdown="0" href="https://github.com/OpenIndy/OpenIndy/releases" class="btn btn-success">Download Version 0.6.0-14</a>
+<a markdown="0" href="https://github.com/OpenIndy/OpenIndy/releases" class="btn btn-success">Download Version 0.7.0-15</a>
 <h1>Sourcecode</h1>
 To join our community and support us in the ongoing development, you can also fork the repository of the project on [GitHub](https://github.com/OpenIndy/OpenIndy).
 <br><br>